IACS-cryo/Delineation-WG/D1/README.md

 Same display as {ref}`qaanaaq`, but here showing the southern tip of Greenland.
 Large areas covered the RGI peripheral glacier product are also covered by three or four of the six mask products, and large areas not covered by RGI are only covered by three or five of the six mask products.
 ```

-The above figure provide a qualitative view of overlapping masks in a few regions of Greenland.
+The above figure provides a qualitative view of overlapping masks in a few regions of Greenland.
 The figures below show a quantitative display of more masks and what areas of each mask either overlaps the other masks, or is outside of the other masks.

 ```{figure} fig/set_union_GL.png